 Substantial Change In Circumstances

 The kind of change in the facts and circumstances must be substantial and affect the child’s welfare.
 The child will not be removed from the prior custody of one parent and given to the other unless the parent can prove that there is a substantial change in circumstances.

 The parent asking for a change in custody must prove that there are substantially changed circumstances that merit the change in custody.
-The rule requiring the showing of substantially changed circumstances apply to both changes in physical custody and legal custody.
+The rule requiring the showing of substantially changed circumstances applies to both changes in physical custody and legal custody.

 Procedure in Child Custody Modification

-If the other parent does not agree to the change in the current arrangement the parent who wants to change the agreement must request a court hearing.
+If the other parent does not agree to the change in the current arrangement, the parent who wants to change the agreement must request a court hearing.
 The requesting parent or their custody attorney must prepare a new parenting plan, including details such as scheduled visits and holidays.

 Requirement of Prior Determination